finom/rebloom/README.md

 ### Alternative syntax

 If you don't like this fancy `object.use(key)` hook, you can avoid it. **use-0** is dependent on another project called [use-change](https://github.com/finom/use-change).
-It exports `useChange` hook that works just like `useState` but accepts sub-store (or any custom object) as first argument and key as second argument.
+It exports `useChange` hook that works just like `React.useState` but accepts sub-store (or any custom object) as first argument and key as second argument.

 ```ts
 import useChange from 'use-change';